Another Apple event could be coming soon. Here's what we know

 Apple also previously announced a new iMac powered by the M1 processor, but it was only the smaller 24-inch model.
 Bloomberg has reported that Apple is working on processor updates for both the Mac Mini and 27-inch iMac.

 Apple may also be working on a more affordable version of its Pro Display XDR that was originally released in 2019.
-Bloomberg reported in January that Apple was in "early development" of a cheaper monitor.
+Bloomberg reported in January that a cheaper Apple monitor was in "early development."

 Echo Show competitor, soundbar with Apple TV and AR/VR headset

 If you're looking for more about the latest from Apple, you can take a look at everything that was announced at the latest event.
-You can also check out how the iPhone 13 compares to the iPhone 12, what's the difference between each iPhone 13 model, whether it's still worth it to buy an iPhone 12 or iPhone 11, and everything coming in iOS 15.
+You can also check out how the iPhone 13 compares with the iPhone 12, what's the difference between each iPhone 13 model, whether it's still worth it to buy an iPhone 12 or iPhone 11, and everything to know about iOS 15.
 Plus, why isn't the iPhone SE 3 on this list?